Madagascar: Demographics

+Only two general censuses, in 1975 and 1993, have been carried out after independence.
+The most densely populated regions of the island are the Eastern Highlands and the Eastern Coast, contrasting most dramatically with the sparsely populated Western Plains.
 Agriculture has long influenced settlement on the island.
 Almost 60% of the nation's population live in rural areas.

-In 2024, the population of Madagascar was estimated at 32 million, up from 2.2 million in 1900.
-The annual population growth rate in Madagascar was approximately 2.4% in 2024.
+In 2024, the population of Madagascar was estimated at 32 million, up from 2.2 million in 1900, and the annual population growth rate approximately 2.4%.
+As of 2024, approximately 39.3% of the population was younger than 15 years of age, 57.3% were between the ages of 15 and 64, and 3.4% were aged 65 and older.

-Approximately 39.3% of the population is younger than 15 years of age, while 57.3% are between the ages of 15 and 64.
-Those aged 65 and older form 3.4% of the total population.
-Only two general censuses, in 1975 and 1993, have been carried out after independence.
-The most densely populated regions of the island are the eastern highlands and the eastern coast, contrasting most dramatically with the sparsely populated western plains.